City/Town: • Howey-In-The-Hills |

 Katherine Cotheal Budd, Pioneer Woman Architect

 Born September 9, 1860, in New York City, Katharine Cotheal Budd pursued her passion for art and design at the renowned William Merritt Chase’s Shinnecock Hills Summer School of Art in Long Island from 1891 to 1894.
-Following her studies, she took on the role of secretary and administrator for the cottages, allowing her the opportunity to renovate several of these structures.
-Despite not having formal training in architecture, she acquired knowledge from the esteemed architect and Columbia University professor, William R. Ware.
+Following her studies, she took on the role of secretary and administrator for the cottages, allowing her to renovate several of these structures.
+Despite not having formal training in architecture, she acquired knowledge from the esteemed architect and Columbia University professor William R. Ware.
 Additionally, Katharine collaborated with architects Grosvenor Atterbury, Grenville T. Snelling, and William Appleton Potter.

 During World War I, the National War Council of the Young Women’s Christian Association (YWCA) asked Budd to design temporary hostels for women who visited male relatives at military training camps.
 Katharine Budd, along with architects Julia Morgan and Fay Kellogg, took on the task of designing Hostess Houses.
 Strategically situated near existing army bases, Budd’s Hostess Houses were located in the South and Midwest regions.